ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 end of the same axis `transport-loss-sustained` measures the middle of.

-The move retired connectivity layer 6 and returned that model to five layers in 4.10.0.
-The `blocked-transport` issue type, its payload, its `blockedTransportDetector` config key and its detector `name` are all unchanged: this was a classification, and what moved is where it is registered and documented. `tests/detectors/DetectorTaxonomy.spec.ts` is the machine-readable copy that keeps it from drifting back.
+The move retired connectivity layer 6 and returned that model to five layers in 4.9.0.
+The `blocked-stun-requests` issue type, its payload, its `blockedStunRequestsDetector` config key and its detector `name` are all unchanged: this was a classification, and what moved is where it is registered and documented. `tests/detectors/DetectorTaxonomy.spec.ts` is the machine-readable copy that keeps it from drifting back.